byoda/byoda-python/docs/infrastructure/create_a_service.md

     - "joined": { "format": "date-time", "type": "string"}
     - "member_id": {"type": "string"}
     - "supported_versions": {"type": "string"} # command separated list of supported schema versions
+    - "auto_upgrade": {"type": "boolean"} # if true, the plan is for the pod to automatically upgrade the schema of the member to the latest version supported by the service
 - network_links of type array using the /schemas/network_link as reference
 - datalogs of type array using the /schemas/memberlog as reference
 - incoming_claims: claims from other people that you haven't verified yet